-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.2 Member company engages in advanced reporting activities Published Performance Checks, Audits, and other efforts lead to increased transparency Good reporting by members helps to ensure the transparency of FWF's work and shares best practices with the industry.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.2 Member company engages in advanced reporting activities Published Brand Performance Checks, audit reports, and/or other efforts lead to increased transparency.
+Good reporting by members helps to ensure the transparency of FWF's work and shares best practices with the industry.
 Member company publishes one or more of the following on their website: Brand Performance Check, Audit Reports, Supplier List.
 1 2 0

-Comment: The Brand Performance Check Report is published on the BP's website.
+Comment: The Brand Performance Check Report is published on BP's website and the social report includes audit results.

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.3 Social Report is submitted to FWF and is published on member company's website Complete and accurate report published on member's website The social report is an important tool for members to transparently share their efforts with stakeholders.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 6.3 Social Report is submitted to FWF and is published on member company's website Complete and accurate report submitted to FWF AND published on member's website.
+The social report is an important tool for members to transparently share their efforts with stakeholders.
 Member companies should not make any claims in their social report that do not correspond with FWF's communication policy.
 Social report that is in line with FWF's communication policy.
 2 2 -1